nfuad/find-closest-store/README.md

 1. node-fetch module - to handle fetch requests for zip code api
 1. opencage-api-client module - to get location details from address
 1. Jest and Supertest frameworks were used for unit testing and integration testing
+1. Prettier and Eslint - for linting and code formatting

 ### Running Locally